joao-p-marques/VivumLab/website/docs/core/Backup.md

 Alternatively you can work directly with the Restic backups through its own 'docker shell' (see below).

 Accessing the restic shell, enables you to run commands like `restic snapshots` to list all your snapshots.
-To restore (for example) just your NextCloud data, you can run `docker exec restic_restic_1 restic restore latest --include /data/nextcloud --target /data/nextcloud`.
+To restore (for example) just your NextCloud data, you can run `cd { volumes_root }/restic ` and `docker-compose exec restic restic restore latest --include /data/nextcloud --target /data/nextcloud`.

 VivumLab strongly suggests that you read the [Restic](https://restic.readthedocs.io/en/latest/) documentation, prior to backing up any files, especially important and irreplacable files.